nanoframework/nanoFramework.IoT.Device/devices/HomeAssistant/README.md

 ## Sample

-See the [`samples/`](samples/) folder for a complete ESP32 sprinkler controller example that demonstrates:
+See the [repository sample](https://github.com/nanoframework/nanoFramework.IoT.Device/tree/main/devices/HomeAssistant/samples/HomeAssistant.sample) for a complete ESP32 sprinkler controller example that demonstrates:

 - Loading Wi-Fi and MQTT credentials from `config.json` stored on the device filesystem
 - Connecting to Wi-Fi and an MQTT broker with auto-reconnect